OthmanEmpire/analysis_warframe/README.md

 A Bit About The Plots
 ---------------------
-The curve of interest is the green line (cumulative probability) that shows the probability of obtaining all warframe parts after X runs or less.
-On the other hand, the red line (exact probability) shows the probability of obtaining all warframe parts after X runs exactly.
+In all the plots, the green line is the probability of obtaining all warframe parts after X runs or less.
+This a cumulative probability plot and our main focus.
+The red line on the other hand is the probability of obtaining all the warframe parts after X runs exactly.

-So for instance looking at Rhino's graph below (first graph), we have a ~0.02 chance of all Rhino parts dropping after exactly 10 runs (red line).
+So for instance looking at Rhino's plot below (first plot), we have a ~0.02 chance of all Rhino parts dropping after exactly 10 runs (red line).
 However, we have a ~0.91 chance of getting all Rhino parts in any of the runs leading up to the 10th run (green line).